From Per-Image Low-Rank to Encoding Mismatch: Rethinking Feature Distillation in Vision Transformers: Representation Analysis

 Here, $\mathbf{Z} \in\mathbb{R}^{N\times d}$ can be interpreted as an optimal $d$-dimensional bottleneck representation (analogous to the student’s output), and $\mathbf{P}\in \mathbb{R}^{d\times D}$ as the optimal linear projector mapping that bottleneck into the teacher’s space.
 If the tail $\sum_{i>d}\sigma_i^2$ decays rapidly, a low-rank approximation is accurate and a student equipped with a simple linear projector should be able to match the teacher’s features in principle.
+To quantify this, we report the explained energy captured by the top $d$ singular components: